sethdjensen/portfolio/README.md

 This is my starting Portfolio.

-Changes will be made as progress is gained througout the career.
+Changes will be made as progress is gained throughout the career.

 Todo: